Light artistic blue angel wings on a black background. Angel wings.

 How could I have misunderstood this topic so completely?

-My good friend felt my rising anxiety as we sat together listening to the speaker before me, a well-known Catholic writer and activist.
-She discussed her views on gender inequality, the economics of women in the workplace and verbal and sexual abuse of women by men.
-Without looking at me, Kate reached over to squeeze my hand, hard.
+My good friend felt my rising anxiety as we sat together listening to the speaker before me.
+The woman is a well-known Catholic writer and activist.
+She spoke about gender inequality, the economics of women in the workplace, and verbal and sexual abuse of women by men.
+Forgiveness wasn’t mentioned.
+Without looking at me, my friend Kate reached over to squeeze my hand, hard.
 By the time I stood to look at the lectern, my knees were shaking, literally.

-But public speaking was something I had done a lot of in my past, I was accustomed to all the signs of stage-fright and knew the fear would pass.
-I had worked hard on this talk, had prayed hard and felt that my message was a good one.
+Public speaking is familiar to me for I’d done a lot of it.
+Therefore knew the fear would pass.
+I had worked hard on this talk, had prayed hard, and felt that my message was a good one.

 Suddenly it was over.
 The applause was sustained and there was a very long line of women wanting to speak to me about what I’d said.
 It was a very long line.
 Many years later as I think back on that day, I know why the line was so long.